DataFire/Integrations/integrations/generated/google_compute/README.md

   * diskName `string`: Specifies the disk name.
 If not specified, the default is to use the name of the instance.
   * diskSizeGb `string`: Specifies the size of the disk in base-2 GB.
   * diskType `string`: Specifies the disk type to use to create the instance.
 If not specified, the default is pd-standard, specified using the full URL.
 For example:
+  * labels `object`: Labels to apply to this disk.
+These can be later modified by the disks.setLabels method.
+This field is only applicable for persistent disks.
   * sourceImage `string`: The source image to create this disk.
 When creating a new instance, one of initializeParams.sourceImage or disks.source is required except for local SSD.
   * sourceImageEncryptionKey [CustomerEncryptionKey](#customerencryptionkey)

 ### Autoscaler
 * Autoscaler `object`: Represents an Autoscaler resource.
 Autoscalers allow you to automatically scale virtual machine instances in managed instance groups according to an autoscaling policy that you define.
-For more information, read Autoscaling Groups of Instances.
+For more information, read Autoscaling Groups of Instances. (== resource_for beta.autoscalers ==) (== resource_for v1.autoscalers ==) (== resource_for beta.regionAutoscalers ==) (== resource_for v1.regionAutoscalers ==)
   * autoscalingPolicy [AutoscalingPolicy](#autoscalingpolicy)
   * creationTimestamp `string`: [Output Only] Creation timestamp in RFC3339 text format.
   * description `string`: An optional description of this resource.
 Provide this property when you create the resource.